-ConocoPhillips has operated in Europe for more than 50 years, with significant developments in the United Kingdom and Norwegian sectors of the North Sea.
+ConocoPhillips has operated in Europe for more than 50 years, with significant developments in the Norwegian sectors of the North Sea and Norwegian Sea.
 The company also has an interest in a concession in Libya.

 In Libya, the company has an interest in the Waha Concession in the Sirte Basin.
-After two years of curtailed production in Libya, which resulted from the forced shutdown of the Es Sider Terminal in late 2014, production resumed in October 2016.
+Production operations in Libya and related oil exports have periodically been interrupted over the last several years due to forced shutdowns of the Es Sider terminal.